 In this post, you'll learn all about the Rothschild's giraffe.
-Facts include range, habitat, diet, height, threats, and much more.
+Facts include range, habitat, diet, height, threats, taxonomy, and much more.
 Plus lots of photos and videos.
 Let's get started!

 Learn more about animals in Uganda.